DFE-Digital/register-early-career-teachers-public/documentation/service-rules/school-admins.md

 This document covers how the new Register early career teachers service will work for school users.

-In the service, we ask schools for information about ECTs and their mentors so DfE can:
+In the service, we ask schools for information about early career teachers (ECTs) and their mentors so DfE can:

 * make sure they’re trained as an early career teacher or a mentor
 * send funding to schools to give them time off timetable for training or mentoring